Antonio Luna: Further operations during the war

-Luna resigned on March 1, mainly in resentment for the rearmament of the Kawit Battalion as the Presidential Guard.
+Luna resigned on March 1, mainly resenting the rearmament of the Kawit Battalion as the Presidential Guard.
 Aguinaldo hesitantly accepted the resignation.
 As a result, Luna was absent from the field for three weeks, during which the Filipino forces suffered several defeats and setbacks.
 One such defeat would be at the Battle of Marilao River on March 27.
 Receiving the depressing reports from the field through his La Independencia correspondents, Luna went to Aguinaldo and asked to be reinstated with more powers over all the military heads, and Aguinaldo promoted him to Lieutenant General and agreed to make him Commander-in-Chief of all the Filipino forces in Central Luzon (Bulacan, Tarlac, Pampanga, Nueva Ecija, Bataan, and Zambales).

 The Luna Defense Line was planned to create a series of delaying battles from Caloocan to Angeles, Pampanga, as the Republic was constructing a guerrilla base in the Mountain Province.
 The base was planned to be the last stand headquarters of the Republic in case the Americans broke through the Defense Line.
 American military observers were astonished by the Defense Line, which they described as consisting of numerous bamboo trenches stretching from town to town.
 The series of trenches allowed the Filipinos to withdraw gradually, firing from cover at the advancing Americans.
-As the American troops occupied each new position, they were subjected to a series of traps that had been set in the trenches, which included bamboo spikes and poisonous reptiles.
+As the American troops occupied each new position, they were subjected to a series of traps that had been set in the trenches, including bamboo spikes and poisonous reptiles.